Approach

 • At about 10-ft from the entry, you should be in neutral with the boat barely moving forward and the bow slightly angled toward the side you will dock to.

 • After the boat is docked, move the aft spring line to a cleat forward of the shrouds.
 This is to prevent the boat from hitting the boat next to it in case the bow line breaks.
+Similarly, the forward spring should be short enough that if the stern line breaks, the boat will not swing out too much.

 • Make sure you tie a proper cleat hitch using the US method, not the RYA.